For whom is business interruption insurance useful?

 What a business interruption insurance covers

-Loss of turnover when your company closes after damage.
+Loss of turnover when your company is forced to close after damage.

 - fire, water damage, storm, vandalism, or theft

-- street or shopping center closure due to damage to other buildings
+- street or shopping centre closure due to damage to other buildings

 - closure of your business due to soil contamination or asbestos